 Financial assistance is crucial for all students.
-Without financial assistance, it will be a burden for students to pay their tuition fees.
-There are several types of financial assistance available for students/ parents in assisting them to ease the burden in paying the tuition fees.
+There are several types of financial assistance available for students/parents to consider.
 Students who register with NMIT must apply for financial assistance of their choices to ensure secure payment of the tuition fees.
-Students who opt for self- payment are reminded to pay the tuition fees promptly.
+Self-sponsored students are reminded to pay the tuition fees according to the prescribed schedule.

-Other than that, scholarship and bursary schemes are available for students to ease their burden in paying for the tuition fees.
-With the financial assistance available, we hope we can help our students to study here with minimum financial worries.
-In all cases, the students themselves are responsible to complete the necessary application forms, agreements and prepare the necessary supporting documents for submission to the financial assistance provider.
+Besides loans and sponsorships from government and private bodies, students may also apply for NMIT scholarship and bursary schemes which are available from time to time.
+In all cases, the students themselves are responsible to complete all the necessary application forms, agreements and prepare the necessary supporting documents for submission to the financial assistance provider.

 The National Higher Education Fund Corporation (PTPTN) was established under the Perbadanan Tabung Pendidikan Tinggi Nasional Act 1997 (Act 566) on 1st July 1997.
 PTPTN began its operations on 1st November 1997 at Wisma Chase Perdana, Off Jalan Semantan, Damansara Heights, and Kuala Lumpur.